Mission Crit’s race for the community

 “Mission Crit is the last great American bike race," says James Grady, the race organizer and founder (and local bicycle evangelist), in a Zoom interview.
 He speaks of the race like a proud parent, but since Brooklyn’s Red Hook Crit has been on permanent hiatus since 2018, Mission Crit is also one of the last fixed-gear focussed races left standing in the States.
 In 2019, more than 6,000 spectators watched 300 athletes representing 10 countries compete for the title of Mission Crit.
 The event draws local legends and professional racers like Justin Williams.

 “A couple of years ago I realized I was putting on a community event and a big party that happened to feature a bike race,” says Grady, who has worked to make the event inviting to the neighborhood and spectators by providing better signage, getting an emcee and organizing food trucks.
 Enlisting fellow cyclists to execute the event also gives it that “punk rock and DIY vibe.”
-Rider Chas Christensen serves as Mission Crit’s director of competition and fellow bicycle messengers act as course marshals.
+Rider Chas Christensen serves as Mission Crit’s director of competition and fellow bicycle messengers and cyclists from the local scene act as course marshals.

 Another grounding element about Mission Crit, Grady argues, is that it’s egalitarian and more accessible than other racing competitions.
 Firstly, the race operates outside of all the rules and red-tape of governing bodies; anybody can register.
 “If you bought a bike last week and want to line up against your heroes, you're welcome to do that,” says Grady.
 Fixed-gear bikes are also more affordable.
 For this reason, “the fixed-gear community is more in line with skate culture than with cycling,” says Grady, because the barrier of entry is much lower.
 For $300, “you can get a fixie and bomb around the streets with your friends,” he says, compared to a road bike that costs at least $1,000 and often far more.